-Figure 4 shows the monitoring of the receiver gain for cycle 20 of S3B.
-The mean value over the cycle is 4.5mv/K and 4.56mV/K for channel 23.8GHz and 36.5GHz respectively.
+Figure 4 shows the monitoring of the receiver gain for cycle 033 of S3B.
+The mean value over the cycle is 4.5mv/K and 4.45mV/K for channel 23.8GHz and 36.5GHz respectively.
 These values are close to values estimated on-ground during characterization of the instrument (4.57mV/K and 4.56mV/K for channels 23.8GHz and 36.5GHz respectively).

-For 23.8GHz channel, nominal behavior is observed since only 1 cycle of data is considered in this section.
-For 36.5GHz, a small slope during the first half of the cycle is osberved.
+For both channels, nominal behavior is observed since only 1 cycle of data is considered in this section.